 Over the years, tens of thousands of people have been receiving help from the Wayne County Community Action Agency, better known as WAGES.
-While they do offer several resources to help families in today’s challenging economy, the most effective at helping people with their bills include the following.
+While they do offer several resources to help families, the most effective at helping people with their bills include the following.

-Save on your heating and energy bills from the The Weatherization Program.
+- Save on your heating and energy bills from The Weatherization Program.
 This assistance program will help reduce the energy burden and expenses for lower income households.
 Qualified hospitals will receive free energy saving upgrades, such as extra insulation, caulking, and more.
 You can save hundreds of dollars per year.
 Learn more on free government weatherization.

-For appliances and more, the HARRP program focuses on the replacement and repair of water heaters, heating and cooling appliances and devices, and ore.
+- For appliances and more, the HARRP program focuses on the replacement and repair of water heaters, heating and cooling appliances and devices, and more.
 The aid is for elderly and disabled families.
 The HARPP program is for Lenoir, Wayne, and Greene Counties.

 Other financial help is provided to low-income families.
 Overall, the WAGES community action group is dedicated to helping individuals and families improve their quality of life, health and also gain independence.
-WAGES will do whatever they can and advocate for the low income and the disadvantaged; they will encourage people to raise their self-esteem through education and job training; and also provide service and opportunities for service; and mobilize public, community, and private resources to help people find jobs.
+WAGES will do whatever they can and advocate for the low income and the disadvantaged; they will encourage people to raise their self-esteem through education and job training; and mobilize public, community, and private resources to help people find jobs.
 Even learn how to get a free training for CDL.

 Wayne County NC assistance for bills, housing, and free counseling

 The Goldsboro North Carolina Salvation Army offers a host of assistance programs, social services, and financial resources.
 The charity helps low income families, single moms, the homeless and individuals who need help.
 Some of the services they provide include.

-- Emergency Financial Assistance - Rent, Utility Bills, even occasional funds for prescription medications.
+- Emergency Financial Assistance - Rent Assistance, Money for Utility Bills, even occasional funds for prescription medications.

-- Low Cost Family Stores - The thrift store sells Clothes, Household items and more.
+- Low Cost Family Stores - The thrift store sells Clothes, Household items, cheap couches or furniture and more.

 The Wayne County Salvation Army can be reached at 919.735.4811.
 The thrift store also has an office on site.
 For more details, locate assistance from Goldsboro Salvation Army.

 Another charity agency to call is the Goldsboro Society of St. Vincent DePaul.
-This agency offers counseling, low income programs.
-Case workers also give clients information on options, and may even have limited financial assistance for paying emergency bill and expenses.
+This agency offers counseling as well as low income programs.
+Case workers also give clients information on options for help, and may even have limited financial assistance for paying emergency bill.
 They also try to coordinate free medical care of health insurance programs for the community.
 Call SVDP at 919-734-5033, or the address is 1000 N Jefferson Ave, Goldsboro, NC 27530.

 National and regional agencies provide rent and housing help.
 There are government grant programs, cash loans, legal aid, eviction defense services, security deposit help and much more.
 The goal is both to stop homelessness and get families into a home or apartment.
 Find more details on help for rent.

 If a center can’t help, ask for referrals.
 As they are a source of information for the community as well, and volunteers try to assist.
 Clients can even learn about Food and Nutrition Services (FNS) (SNAP food stamps) applications too or an EBT card for low-income families or seniors.
 More on Wayne County free food pantries.